InteropIO/rest-config-example-node-js/README.md

 ```
 ### System and Other Configurations

-To enable io.Connect Desktop to fetch configurations from a remote location, use the "remoteConfig" top-level key of the `gilding.json` configuration file located in the `<installation_location>/interop.io/io.Connect Desktop/Desktop/config` folder
+To enable io.Connect Desktop to fetch system configurations from a remote location, use the "remoteConfig" top-level key of the `gilding.json` configuration file:

 ```json
 {